big-tuwien/big-tuwien.github.io/content/publication/tuw-219710/index.md

   (CEC).
 The first event under this new banner takes place in Vienna, Austria, July 15 - 18, 2013.
-The change in the name and scope of the conference is congruent to the renaming of the IEEE Technical Committee on e-Commerce to the IEEE Technical Committee on Business Informatics and Systems (TCBIS).<br> <br> In summary, the program of CBI 2013 consists of nine key note presentations on the research domains, 15 academic paper sessions, three industry paper sessions, three workshops, a tutorial and a panel.
+The change in the name and scope of the conference is congruent to the renaming of the IEEE Technical Committee on e-Commerce to the IEEE Technical Committee on Business Informatics and Systems (TCBIS).
+In summary, the program of CBI 2013 consists of nine key note presentations on the research domains, 15 academic paper sessions, three industry paper sessions, three workshops, a tutorial and a panel.
 We are looking forward to innovative research results and high quality contributions on a broad range of business informatics.
 This has been guaranteed by a very selective paper selection process.
 In total we received 103 submissions